Lay Off of My Persuade Shoes

 Supportive or unsupportive?

-How you possibly discern supporters vs. non- (or even ambivalent) supporters just from pictures, framing, and captions?
+Can you discern supporters vs. non- (or even ambivalent) supporters just from pictures, framing, and captions?

 Here’s a different analysis.
 The program includes about 26 minutes of speaking time during the program.
 Of those 26 minutes only about a minute, or 3 and a half percent, of the speaking time is given to those 4 unsupportive citizens.